How to Plant, Grow, and Care for Rhus Glabra

 Soil

-Well-drained soil will keep your plant healthy and vibrant.
-It can grow in a variety of soil types, from clay loam to sandy loam, as long as there is no standing water near the base of the plant, and it actually prefers dry soil.
+Well-drained soil will keep your shrub healthy and vibrant.
+It can grow in a variety of soil types, from clay loam to sandy loam, as long as there is no standing water near the base, and it actually prefers dry soil.
 It will survive in poor-quality soil and is adaptable to a wide pH range of 5.5-7.5.

 Fertilizing

 Upon planting your Rhus glabra, apply compost or a balanced slow-release fertilizer.
-After that, there is no need to fertilize this plant.
+After that, there is no need to fertilize.
 You can fertilize in the fall, just before the shrub goes dormant, but keep in mind too much fertilizer will make it susceptible to pests and diseases.

-It is good practice to prune any dead, diseased, or overgrown branches and twigs in late winter or early spring as long as it is before the plant comes out of dormancy.
+It is good practice to prune any dead, diseased, or overgrown branches and twigs in late winter or early spring as long as it is before it comes out of dormancy.
 This deciduous shrub requires medium maintenance to keep its shape by trimming lower and side stems.
-To prevent your plant from being invasive, trim off any root suckers that pop up frequently.
+To prevent your shrub from being invasive, trim off any root suckers that pop up frequently.

-Smooth sumac plants can be propagated by seed, root cuttings, and divisions.
-Since it will spread aggressively once you have one shrub, you can easily separate plants.
-Just dig up the sucker in autumn and transplant it to another location.
+Smooth sumac can be propagated by seed, root cuttings, and divisions.
+Since it will spread aggressively once you have one shrub, you can easily separate them.
+Just dig up the sucker in the fall and transplant it to another location.

 Stratify and scarify the seed before planting in the late spring.
 Or you can sow the seed outside in late fall or early winter to give it the stratifying period it needs to germinate.
 Provide water as needed to keep the soil moist until germination and place them in a spot to receive the warmth from the sun.

 Cuttings from stems are the most reliable and easy method that gives you a larger shrub in a shorter amount of time.
-In the early summer, cut a healthy branch that is at least 15 cm long and has leaf nodes on the bark, then place it in a prepared area outside or a pot with potting soil.
+In the early summer, cut a healthy branch that is at least six inches long and has leaf nodes on the bark, then place it in a prepared area outside or a pot with potting soil.
 Keep the soil moist until roots have formed.

 Overall, the smooth sumac is easy to grow and you won’t run into many concerns.
 However, there are a few you should know because they are susceptible to leaf spot, rust, aphids and mites.
 This troubleshooting section should help with any disease problems.